PALab/place/README.md

 ```

 *Note:* Installing a local copy will not always install the dependencies, so
-installing the required packages listed in the `meta.yaml` file manually may be
+manually installing the required packages listed in the `meta.yaml` file may be
 required.

-# Before using PLACE

-A small amount of setup must be done to customize the driver modules to fit a
-specific instrument and acquisition PC:

 ## PLACE config file